I can’t recall the first time I had ribs.

 These ribs are totally fool-proof, can be whipped up on a slow-paced Sunday afternoon, and are definitely a crowd-pleasing dish.
 You can serve the alongside a dollop of potato salad, or remove from the bone and serve over a bowl of creamy polenta.
 Mmmmmmmmm……..

-- 1 rack of pork baby back ribs
+- 1 full rack of pork baby back ribs

 - **Optional- your favorite bbq sauce